 On this site I will feature developments relevant to all these topics, scientific and otherwise, and to anything else I fancy.
 I make this promise to my readers; while, like everyone else, I rely on secondary sources to remain aware of a broad range of current developments, I will in every case that I discuss drill down to the primary literature, inform myself about the context, give citations and links as available, and verify what I write against the original publications.

 About me: I spent most of my career at Glasgow University and the University of North Texas, and now live in Glasgow.
 I hold one undergraduate and two graduate degrees from Oxford, and have published over 120 scientific papers and book chapters and two specialist books, and have been cited in the primary literature over 4,000 times.
-I am on the committees of the British Centre for Science Education (see also here ) and of Secular Scotland (see also here), and my past collaborations include NASA’s Astrobiology Center, Jet Propulsion Laboratory, Scripps Institution of Oceanography, and the Sandia/UNM Advanced Materials Laboratory.
-I am a regular contributor to Beacon, house organ of New Mexico Coalition for Excellence in Science Education, and to Reports of New Mexicans for Science and Reason, the BCSE blog and newsletter, 21st Floor (a sceptical website based in Scotland), and (occasionally) pandasthumb.
+I am on the committees of the British Centre for Science Education (BCSE; see also here ) and of Secular Scotland (see also here), and my past collaborations include NASA’s Astrobiology Center, Jet Propulsion Laboratory, Scripps Institution of Oceanography, and the Sandia/UNM Advanced Materials Laboratory.
+I am a regular contributor to 3 Quarks Daily, and have posted many times in The Beacon, house organ of New Mexico Coalition for Excellence in Science Education, and to Reports of New Mexicans for Science and Reason, the BCSE blog and newsletter, 21st Floor (a sceptical website based in Scotland), and (occasionally) pandasthumb.
 My experience with British Centre for Science Education has forced me to become acquainted with the Creationist/Intelligent Design literature, a fact I now plan to turn to advantage.

 Recent publications include my first non-technical book, From Stars to Stalagmites, World Scientific Publishers (Scientific American Book Club selection and excerpted in Scientific American), and the introduction to the recent Scientific American Classics special, Determining the Age of the Earth, http://www.scientificamerican.com/classics/.